hariom551/hariom551/README.md

 ## 💫 About Me:
-🎓Pursuing Bachelors Degree in Information Technology
+🎓 Pre-final Year Student Pursuing Bachelors Degree in Information Technology. <br>
+🖥  I am proficient in C++, have good knowledge of OOPs concepts, SQL, and Python(core).